 Dead or living cells in injection, and what about cryo chemicals?

 Some practical issues come up here too in my mind as a stem cell biologist.
-I wonder if these cells were shipped on dry ice and did Greenfield store them properly if he didn’t immediately inject them?
+Did the shipment use liquid nitrogen or dry ice?
+Did Greenfield store them properly?
 Were they alive?
 Were they thawed carefully without contamination?

 Furthermore, if you mix stem cells with pure water as seems to be indicated in the video, they will literally pop open due to osmotic differences.
 Then they’ll be beyond dead and just debris.
 Perhaps Greenfield meant isotonic saline instead of water?